Entropy collapse versus entropy rigidity for Reeb and Finsler flows: Volume entropy and Manning's inequality for Finsler metrics

 For $\delta >0$, a subset $Y$ of~$X$ is called $(T,\delta)$-separated if $d_T(y,y') \geq \delta$ for all $y \neq y'$ in~$Y$.
 Abbreviate

 Then the function $\delta \mapsto \nu(T,\delta)$ is monotonically decreasing for every $T>0$, and one possible definition of $h_{\top}(\phi)$ is

 This number represents the exponential growth rate of the number of orbit segments that can be distinguished with arbitrary fine but finite precision.
 As the notation suggests, one obtains the same number if one starts with another metric which generates the topology of~$X$.
 We refer to \cite[\S 3.1]{HK95} and~\cite[\S 7]{Wal82} for this fact and for much information on topological entropy.
-We here only mention that for a locally Lipschitz-continuous flow on a compact manifold, $h_{\top} (\phi)$ is finite.
-Indeed, Lipschitz maps on compact metric spaces have finite topological entropy, see~\cite[Theorem~3.2.9]{HK95}.
+We here only mention that for a Lipschitz-continuous flow on a compact manifold, $h_{\top} (\phi)$ is finite, see~\cite[Theorem~3.2.9]{HK95}.